iscorgis/React-Frontend/Trello - Et1/trello_app/README.md

 ### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+This section has moved here: [https://facebook.githuIn order to run the application you will need to run npm installb.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

 ### Analyzing the Bundle Size